I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 }

-Specify an existing IAM role in your own account to execute.
+Specify an existing IAM role in your own account and execute.
 Creating a new role is not required.

 aws stepfunctions start-execution \